Frequently Asked Questions

 How do I file for my IFTA License and Decals?

-You can visit your states IFTA Department for the requirements or we can file it for you for $170.00.
+You can visit your states IFTA Department for the paperwork or online instructions or we can file it for you for $170.00.
+The state will charge you about $10 per vehicle.
 A-La-Carte Application

 When are IFTA Reports Due?